Key Highlights

 Exploring the Definition and Purpose of Whole Interval Recording

-In applied behavior analysis (ABA), whole interval recording is a special type of measurement.
+In ABA services, whole interval recording is a special type of measurement.
 It helps track behavior over time.
 To use this method, the observation period is split into equal intervals.
 During each interval, therapists note if the target behavior happens for the entire time.
 This focus on the whole interval sets it apart from other techniques that may just see if the behavior occurred at all.

 Whole interval recording is effective because it gives reliable results about how long a behavior lasts.
 By looking at the full interval, therapists get a better sense of how long a behavior continues.
 This is very important for behaviors that happen all the time or repeatedly, since it’s hard to measure their full length with other methods.